someengineering/resoto.com/blog/2022/05-14-resotonotebook/index.md

 # Resotonotebook

-Today I'm happy to present resotonotebook, a tool for visualizing and exploring the Resoto graph.

-With it, you can make heatmaps, build graphs, perform data aggregations, and much more.

-Let's dive into examples:

-## Examples
+Recenty we released resotonotebook, a library to visualize and and explore the Resoto graph interactively, designed to be used together with jupyter notebooks.
+It is similar to resotoshell in a sense that you can execute your queries one by one, but, unlike resotoshell, the results are returned as [pandas](https://pandas.pydata.org/docs/user_guide/10min.html) dataframes, and you can use python too!
+This gives you much more flexibility for further filtering, aggregation, visualization and much more.

+Let me take you for a tour:

+## A tour of resotonotebook

+The examples below are taken from [example notebook](https://github.com/someengineering/resotonotebook/blob/main/examples/example.ipynb).
+I recommend to copy it and modify it for your own needs.

 ### Heatmaps

+Resotonotebook comes with a library called [plotly](https://plotly.com/python/), which is capable of visualizing data in a variety of ways.
+Here we will use the [heatmap](https://plotly.com/python/2D-Histogram/) to visualize instances.

-Heatmaps are useful to see how resources are clustered.
-For instance, we can make a heatmap of the number of EC2 instances per core count per account:
+Heatmaps are useful to see how the resources are clustered.
+Here is now a heatmap of the number of EC2 instances per core count per account looks like:

 ![Heatmap](./img/plotly_heatmap.png)